And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Product messaging is the most ownable part of the package design process.
 You can grab market share from competitive brands if your message resonates in a new way with CPG consumers.

 Here is where your design becomes amplified.
-When packaging and graphic elements hold the customers’ attention long enough to read your product message, stickiness occurs.
+Stickiness occurs when packaging and graphic elements hold the customers’ attention long enough to read your product message.
 Your product has moved past the 3-seconds it takes to grab the customers’ attention and has reached the point where they are aware and considering your product.

 Brand Recall For Line Extension